-The Young Australians’ Plan for the Planet Program is an initiative of Questacon, Inspiring Australia, Future Earth (Australia), Foundation for Young Australians, United Nations Information Centre (UNIC) Canberra, the Australian National University (ANU), University of New South Wales (UNSW), University of Technology, Sydney (UTS) and other supporting organisations to promote sustainable development in Australia and globally.
+The Young Persons’ Plan for the Planet Program is an initiative of Questacon, Inspiring Australia, Future Earth (Australia), United Nations Information Centre (UNIC) Canberra, the Australian National University (ANU), University of New South Wales (UNSW), University of Technology, Sydney (UTS), Foundation for Young Australians and other supporting organisations to promote sustainable development in Australia and globally.

-The pilot program has been established in Australia to promote and develop the achievement of the UN Sustainable Development Goals (SDGs) and a sustainable development plan for Australia to 2050 through 20 schools across Australia by leveraging the business planning and management principles and practices developed in Plan for the Planet (Gower, 2012).
+The first pilot program was established in Australia to promote and develop the achievement of the UN Sustainable Development Goals (SDGs) and a sustainable development plan for Australia to 2030 through 20 schools across Australia by leveraging the business planning and management principles and practices developed in Plan for the Planet (Gower, 2012).

-The outcome will be the presentation of the Young Australians’ Plan for the Planet – comprising a sustainable development plan for Australia to 2050 – to the Australian Prime Minister as part of Science Week in August 2017.
+Its first year culminated with the presentation of the Young Australians’ Plan for the Planet – comprising a sustainable development plan for Australia to 2030 – to Canberra to launch Science Week in August 2017.

-The program framework has been developed to be scalable and for potential expansion internationally based on the successful outcomes of the pilot program.
+The program framework was then developed to be scalable and for expansion internationally, based on the successful outcomes of the pilot program.

-Why the Young Australians’ Plan for the Planet?
+Why the Young Persons’ Plan for the Planet?

-The Young Australians’ Plan for the Planet provides an approach that enables promotion and delivery of these SDG’s throughout Australia utilizing an innovative national extracurricular schools program.
+The Young Persons’ Plan for the Planet provides an approach that enables promotion and delivery of these SDGs utilizing an innovative national and international extracurricular schools program.

 Why use the Plan for the Planet approach?